openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  Parenthesized expressions (see :ref:`Parenthesized Expression`) that contain constant expressions;

--  Simple names or qualified names that refer to constant variables with compile-time expressions as initializers.
+-  Simple names or qualified names that refer to constants (see :ref:`Constant Declarations`) with constant expressions as initializers, declared in the same compilation unit.

 .. index::
    constant expression